History of women in engineering in the United Kingdom: Inter war period

 Careers developed in companies such as Metropolitan Vickers in Manchester, where engineer Gertrude Entwisle worked for her entire career.
 In 1927, Dorothy Donaldson Buchanan successfully passed the admission examination to become the first female member of the Institution of Civil Engineers.
 In 1929 Winifred Hackett was the first woman to graduate in electrical engineering from the University of Birmingham.
 By the 1950s Hackett was head of the Guided Weapons Division at aerospace and defence company English Electric.

 In 1934, pilot and engineer Amy Johnson became the youngest president of WES, serving under her married name of 'Mrs Jim Mollison', four years after becoming the first woman to fly solo from the UK to Australia.
 That same year, Jeanie Dicks, the first female member of the Electrical Contractors Association, was responsible for the first permanent electrification of Winchester Cathedral.
 A register of members from 1935 shows the international membership of WES and the variety of different women who were members.

 Before World War Two, German Jewish engineer Ira Rischowski took refuge in the United Kingdom, becoming a member of WES, having already been in correspondence with them at the start of the War.
 Because of her German heritage, she was interned as an enemy alien at the Rushen camp on the Isle of Wight but returned to an engineering career once freed in 1942.
 In 1938, Marja Ludwika Ziff (later known as Maria Watkins) became the first woman to study electrical engineering at the University of Edinburgh, the professor who had offered her a place believing her application was from a Polish man.
 She later became a defence engineer and university lecturer.

 World War Two

 Women continued to play an active role in engineering in World War Two and WES were vocal about promoting women's place in industry.
 Women proved once again their ability to take on roles seen as exclusively for men, while women with formal training in engineering from before the War were able to demonstrate their innovative capacity.
 Aeronautical engineer Beatrice Shilling, for example, engineered the RAE restrictor for use in Hurricane and Spitfire planes, which had previously been failing during air battle.

 Isabel Hardwich, electrical engineer and photometry expert joined the Metropolitan-Vickers Electrical Company Ltd. in Manchester in 1941, and later became supervisor of technical women within their Research Department, as well as a president of WES.

+During the war, Victoria Drummond, the first woman marine engineer in the UK and the first woman member of Institute of Marine Engineers, served at sea as an engineering officer in the British Merchant Navy.
+She received awards for bravery under enemy fire for her engineering skills which saved on the merchant ship Bonita under enemy fire in 1940.